Eyelid: Parts of the eyelid and how they work

 Sympathetic nerves, which cause reflex motions.

 Sensation.
-Branches of the fifth cranial nerve extend to the surface of the eyelids, supplying sensations like touch, heat and itching.
+Branches of the fifth cranial nerve (trigeminal nerve) extend to the surface of the eyelids, supplying sensations like touch, heat and itching.

 The nerves that control your eyelids also influence the appearance of your face.
 If the eyes are the window of the soul, then the nerves of the eyelid keep that window open or closed.